antonyeagle/forallx-adl/readme.md

 * Chapter 1
 * Chapter 2
-	- Add to §5.6 discussion of 'unless'.
-Note that 'A unless B' entails 'A or if ¬A, then \[because\] B'.
-But 'A ∨ (¬A → B)' is equivalent to '¬A → B'.
-A further question: should we understand 'A unless B' to also entail 'B → ¬A'?
-Can I say 'We'll succeed, unless X tries to stop us' – when we did succeed and X did try (but failed) to stop us?
 	- Add examples of expressions which are not sentences; explain why.
 * Chapter 3
 	- Add the use of partial truth tables as a test for validity: e.g., when you can construct one, it is invalid, when you cannot construct one, it is valid.
 Explain why this works – only finitely many valuations to consider.